worbli/marketinigWepApp/docs/markdown/en/press.md

 ## In the press
-### Keep up to date with our latest press releases and exciting news articles.
+### Keep up to date with our latest press releases and exciting news articles

 ![page image](../images/press.jpg)